 Switch up your breakfast routine with these incredible Breakfast Polenta Bowls!
 Creamy polenta topped with crispy bacon, sautéed onions and bell pepper with a crispy-edged fried egg to finish it off.

-I have mad love for polenta.
 It may sound strange but I can’t quite quit it.
 I want it for dinner.
-Or to sit on the couch and spoon it straight from the pan and into my mouth… and now I will forever crave it for breakfast.
-So basically all day errryday.
+Or to sit on the couch and spoon it straight from the pan and into my mouth.
+And now I will forever crave it for breakfast.
+Basically all day everyday.

-So peep this.
-I ate both these bowls.
+So I ate both of these bowls.
 I’m not proud but I was blissfully full.
-Full of creamy polenta, topped with sautéed green bell pepper and onions, crispy bacon lardons THEN (big gasp) a crispy fried egg tops it off… that drippy yolk kills me.
-Just kills me.
+Full of creamy polenta, topped with sautéed green bell pepper and onions, crispy bacon lardons THEN (big gasp) a crispy-edged fried egg tops it off.
+And then you attack it with a spoon.

 Start by tossing the bacon into a cold cast iron skillet and heat over medium.